Chikootlin/CTF-Writeup/picoctf/forensic/information/information.md

 # information
 > Files can always be changed in a secret way.
 Can you find the flag?

-we given a file `cat.jpg`, we can just check the metada using `exiftool`
+we are given a file `cat.jpg`, we can just check the metada using `exiftool`
 ```
 ❯ exiftool cat.jpg
 ExifTool Version Number         : 13.50